daniel-payne/state-mutex-npm-package/README.md

 ### useHashState (key: string, defaultValue: StorageValue)

 In addition to sharing the state across all components, this hook coordinates the saving and updating of the value in the browser hash.
-It will prioritize the query string value over the programmatically assigned default value.
+It will prioritize the hash value over the programmatically assigned default value.

 ```typescript
 import { useHashState } from "@keldan-systems/state-mutex"